3 Warning Signs That Your Meeting Culture is in Trouble

 Take a look at your calendar.
 How many recurring meetings are on there?
 Probably a few.

-But do you have a reason to meet each time?
+Before these recurring meetings, determine if you have a reason to meet each time.
 Just because it’s on the calendar doesn’t mean it should stay there.

 You can also switch up the format.
-If you’re remote and always use Zoom, maybe you just need a five-minute phone call.
+If you’re remote and always use Zoom, maybe you just need a brief phone call.
+If you're in the office, it could be a quick coffee run to the kitchen or coffee shop next to the office.
 Knock out what’s needed and give everyone some time back.
-That’s a gift.
+Time back in the day is the gift that keeps on giving! 😀

 These are just three signs but there are many more.
 If you’re curious about where your meeting culture stands, a simple anonymous survey can be revealing.
 Many of our clients have used this approach and uncovered gaps leadership didn’t even realize existed.

 And if you’re serious about improving meetings, take a look at Essential Facilitation™.
 It’s been called a must-have by hundreds of thousands of professionals who wanted their meetings to actually work.
-The skills you learn are practical and immediately useful—and the impact extends far beyond just better meetings.
+The skills you learn are practical and immediately useful.
+The impact extends far beyond just better meetings.

 Lastly, I'll leave you with IA's Chris Williams as he discusses the big impact improved meetings can make on an organization as whole.